OfirTheOne/ogn-snackbar/README.md

 ## Features

 The two main features are :
-1. this is an independent ui service - no prerequisites & no dependencies.
+1. This is an independent ui service - no prerequisites & no dependencies.
-2. highly configurable ui component, with simple config options you can controll the position on the  bar, the animation effects, the action / icon that will be presented.
+2. Highly configurable ui component, with simple config options you can controll the position on the  bar, the animation effects, the action / icon that will be presented.

 ## Usage